DZone

 Test

-For testing our integration I recommend Postman.
+For testing our integration, I will use the IntelliJ built-in HTTP client.
 In my opinion, Keycloak requests can be somewhat complex, and creating such a request in curl can take some time.
-If everything is done correctly, sending such a request http://localhost:8080/hello/ from the browser should result in being redirected to the Keycloak login page.

 Now we can see that our API is protected by Keycloak and accessing an endpoint will require authentication within the Keycloak.
-The next thing we have to do is obtaining the access token from Keycloak.
+The next thing we have to do is to obtain the access token from Keycloak.
 Fortunately, Keycloak exposes REST API that can be used to request and refresh access tokens.
 The following request should be sufficient to get our access token.

 Here is a list of request parameters used with a short description:

-client_id: the name of the client which you want to use to authenticate your user
+• client_id: The name of the client which you want to use to authenticate your user

-username: your user’s name
+• username: Your user’s name

-password: your user’s password
+• password: Your user’s password

 The response from our backend should be similar to the one on the screen.